1. Users in Checkmk

-To manage the contact groups, follow this procedure: Setup > Users > Contact groups.
-A contact group with the name Everything has already been predefined.
+To manage the contact groups, follow this way: Setup > Users > Contact groups.
+A contact group with the name all and the alias Everything is already predefined.
 All hosts and services will automatically be assigned to this group, which is intended for simple setups in which there is (so far) no division of tasks, and for which you will initially have the sole responsibility.

 With Add group you create a new contact group.
 Here you need, as usual, the internal ID (Name) and the title (Alias), which it is possible to change later:

 In the above example you can see a new contact group, which unsurprisingly should be responsible for the Windows and Linux servers.

 5. Assigning hosts

 Once you have created all of your contact groups, you will need to assign hosts and services on the one hand, and users on the other.
 You do the latter in the properties for the users themselves — we will come to this in a later chapter.